kumarshantanu/stringer/README.md

 # stringer

 A Clojure library for fast string operations.
+(See the [Development](#Development) section to run performance benchmarks.)

 ## Usage